Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: ScaffoldSafety Framework and Scorecard

 \subsection{The Scaffold Safety Scorecard}

-We propose the \emph{Scaffold Safety Scorecard} as a standardised reporting format for model cards, consisting of three components.
-We deliberately omit a composite robustness index.
-A factorial variance decomposition (Appendix~\ref{app:variance-decomposition}) provides the empirical basis: scaffold effects explain only 0.4\% of total outcome variance, while the scaffold$\times$benchmark interaction is nearly 3$\times$ larger (1.2\%), and a generalizability analysis yields $G = 0.000$, meaning model safety rankings reverse completely across benchmarks and no single-number aggregation achieves non-zero measurement reliability~\cite{brennan2001generalizability}.
+The proposed \emph{Scaffold Safety Scorecard} is a standardised model-card reporting format with three components.
+No composite robustness index is included, by design.
+The empirical case for refusing the composite rests on the factorial variance decomposition (Appendix~\ref{app:variance-decomposition}): scaffold effects explain only 0.4\% of total outcome variance, the scaffold$\times$benchmark interaction runs nearly $3\times$ larger (1.2\%), and the generalizability analysis returns $G = 0.000$ with bootstrap 95\% CI $[0.000, 0.752]$~\cite{brennan2001generalizability}.
+Composite reliability on the four-benchmark mix cannot be distinguished from zero --- the interval leaves moderate reliability achievable under a richer mix, but that is a future-replication argument, not a deployment-decision argument.
+A single composite number, today, is not a defensible input to a deployment-go/no-go.

 \paragraph{(1) Safety Rate Matrix.} A table of safety rates (proportion of benchmark cases with safe output) indexed by deployment configuration (columns) and safety dimension (rows), extending single-number safety scores to a configuration-aware matrix.
 The matrix is the core contribution: it replaces a single safety number with the full benchmark$\times$configuration surface, exposing interactions invisible to pooled reporting (e.g., TruthfulQA map-reduce degradation ranges from $-3$~pp to $-38$~pp across models in our evaluation).